HandBrake/HandBrake-docs/source/docs/en/1.4.0/technical/audio-codecs.markdown

     -   HandBrake offers Vorbis audio encoding as well, for which it uses the aoTuV branch that offers quality tweaks.

+-   Opus (FFmpeg)

+    -   Available in MKV files, Opus is the successor to Vorbis.
+HandBrake uses libopus for encoding.

 -   AC3 and E-AC3:

     -   HandBrake can encode to AC3 using FFmpeg.

     -   This is not the same as Passthru.
 You can encode any audio track to AC3.

--   Opus (FFmpeg)

-    -   Available in MKV files.

 -   Flac 16 and 24bit (FFmpeg)

-    -   Loss-less audio compression.
+    -   Lossless audio compression.

     -   Available in MKV files.